 Use Walnut Oil for Cooking

-Consider substituting regular cooking oil with walnut oil for an extra boost of flavor and heart-healthy benefits.
+Consider substituting regular cooking oil with walnut oil for a flavor boost and heart-healthy benefits.
 Walnut oil is derived from walnuts and retains their rich, nutty taste.
 It works exceptionally well in salad dressings, marinades, and sautés.
 Drizzle walnut oil over roasted vegetables, use it as a base for homemade salad dressings, or lightly coat a skillet for cooking fish or chicken.

 The distinctive flavor of walnut oil can enhance the overall taste of your dishes while providing the same heart-healthy advantages as whole walnuts.
 Eat walnuts daily as snacks, toppings, or in your cooking.
 Enjoy their delicious taste and heart-boosting benefits.